 Finally, you need to be on the alert for any signs of heat illness.
 The last thing you want to do is put yourself in a bad position physically just because you were trying to get in a run.

-You’ll want to make sure that you are getting the salt that you need, as many believe heat cramps to be caused by electrolyte problems.
-If your symptoms don’t improve, you’ll want to see a doctor about whether your heat cramps have progressed into a more serious heat injury.
+One possible solution, especially if you are still running high mileage in the summer, is salt tablet.
+Many believe heat cramps to be caused by electrolyte problems.
+That being said, it doesn’t take too many salt tablets to exceed what is healthy; they aren’t energy chews.
+If your symptoms don’t improve, see a doctor about whether your heat cramps have progressed into a more serious heat injury.

 If you’re suffering from heat exhaustion, it’s because you’ve been in high temperatures and often are dehydrated.
-If you have heat exhaustion caused by water depletion, you’ll see signs of excessive thirst, weakness, headaches, and loss of consciousness.
+One major cause of heat exhaustion is water depletion.
+Absent enough fluid in your body, you’ll feel excessive thirst, weakness, headaches, and even loss of consciousness.

-If you have heat exhaustion from salt depletion, you’ll notice nausea and vomiting, muscle cramps, and dizziness.
-Heat exhaustion isn’t as serious as heat stroke, but it can lead to that if it’s not taken care of.
+Another cause can be salt depletion.
+This might cause you to suffer nausea and vomiting, muscle cramps, and dizziness.
+Heat exhaustion isn’t as serious as heat stroke, but it’s serious enough to warrant your very careful attention.
+It can lead to much worse if it’s not taken care of.

-The more serious form of heat injury, heat stroke is considered a medical emergency.
-It’s also known as sunstroke and can kill or cause damage to the brain or other internal organs.
+The most serious form of heat injury, heat stroke is considered a medical emergency.
+It’s also known as sunstroke, and can kill or cause damage to the brain or other internal organs.
 Individuals over 50 are more likely to suffer from heat stroke, but it can impact anyone.

-The hallmark symptom of heat stroke is a body temperature above 104 degrees, but fainting is another common occurrence.
+The hallmark symptom of heat stroke is a body temperature above 104 degrees.
+Fainting is another common occurrence.
 In addition, heat stroke typically occurs as a progression from milder heat-related illnesses, so you need to take those seriously.

 In the end, summer isn’t likely going to produce your best workouts because you’re going to have to work that much harder on your runs.
 But you can make your summer runs a little bit better and more enjoyable by following these tips!
 And soon, the ideal running temperatures of 50s-60s will come back.